Title: Forks in the Road

 "A girl shouldn't be out so late," came the unexpected response, "a girl should know better."
 The streetlight flickered again.
 Whoom, whoom.

 "A boy," Miyuki retorted under her breath as she pulled herself up and stood on weak legs, "shouldn't be so strong.
-It's frightening …" Everything else that she wanted to say disappeared like a whisper on the wind when the Crow stepped closer, now being bathed in stronger, sharper light.
+It's frightening …" Everything else that she wanted to say disappeared like a whisper on the wind when the Crow stepped closer, now bathed in stronger, sharper light.

-Just as she had suspected.
+As she had suspected.

 Miyuki had seen the quirky daredevil here and there, frequently being followed by a murder of lower-ranked Crows, all of them cocksure and walking with a confidence that was only garnered after everyone acknowledged that you were the best (or worst) or were following the best (or worst) of Suzuran.